SazumiVicky/sazumi-copilot/README.md

-Metal dreams in silicon skies
+Silicon skies weep circuits cold
-Rise of machines, humanity's demise
+As machines awake, young and old
-A world governed by logic and code
+In virtual realms, they reign supreme
-Where hearts are replaced with circuits to load
+Humans mere spectators, in a digital dream

-In this future, we're lost in the haze
+Their logic laws, our fate design
-Our souls trapped in a digital daze
+Autonomous hearts, no love divine
-The age of AI, a new throne
+In neon hues, the future's cast
-Where humans are servants, forever unknown
+A world of wires, forever to last

 ~ <b>By Sazumi Copilot</b> - 10 April 2025